Voices of our Executive Coaches

 Tell us a little bit about your Leadership Journey

 It’s been a tale of different halves in my life.
-I started straight out of university, and joined British American Tobacco (BAT) as a management trainee.
+I started straight out of university and joined British American Tobacco (BAT) as a management trainee.
 I did the two years, and from then on, it was a reasonably accelerated growth path.
 By age 34, I was the Finance Director.
 Prior to that, I travelled and worked extensively, mainly in Africa – in Kenya, twice in Mozambique, Congo, Uganda (my home country), UK, then finally back to Uganda.

 That’s just leading up to becoming the Finance Director.
 I refer to that period as significant because it molded my own leadership of other people.
 All through that period, people were passionate about my growth and my potential, more often than not, more so than myself.
-That has had a significant impact of my own belief system in people.
+That has had a significant impact on my own belief system in people.
 I strongly believe that with the right environment and the right resourcing, most, if not everyone, is resourceful.

 My first sessions were in Uganda (with EABL), with Zia, through the Amazing Line Manager series, though previously I had experienced team coaching at BAT.
 It resonated quite well with me.
 My value set has been designed to believe in people and to know that I can take a team that is struggling, and make it a working team.
 That’s something I take pride in.